Tower of Evil

-Tower of Evil (also known by the titles Horror on Snape Island and Beyond the Fog) is a 1972 British horror film directed and written by Jim O'Connolly and starring Bryant Haliday and Jill Haworth.
+Tower of Evil (also known by the titles Horror on Snape Island and Beyond the Fog) is a 1972 slasher film directed and written by Jim O'Connolly and starring Bryant Haliday and Jill Haworth.
+It follows a group of archeologists searching for a mystic Phoeniciaan treasure on a deserted island, where they are met with a series of mysterious murders.

+A co-production between the United Kingdom and United States, Tower of Evil was filmed at Shepperton Studios.

 Plot

 One night, a boat reaches Snape Island.
 Two seamen go on shore and find a male corpse with a severed hand.
 They enter a lighthouse to investigate and find a female body with a severed head.
 They split up and find another murdered person.
 Then they find a young woman, Penny, hiding in a closet.
 Traumatized, she fatally stabs the older seaman.
 The other man—the boat's captain—survives.

 Penny is later examined by doctors.
 Shocked, she eventually starts talking and remembering how her friends arrived.
 The flashbacks make her scream.

 After hearing about this, scientists decide to visit Snape Island, which is loaded with gold and Phoenician treasures.
 The team, consisting of five men and two women, sets out on the Sea Ghost, a boat captained by the surviving seaman.

 After landing, they notice a lack of sea gulls and other forms of life.
 They suspect that the island has another inhabitant.
 Their leader, Dr. Simpson, looks at a stashed away sack.
 The captain sees a picture of his brother in the mansion.
 He reveals that his brother, sister-in-law and their child died on the Island.

 The scientists eventually hear an unusual noise and split up to look for the cause.
 After everyone reunites, Dr. Simpson says that he will check on the boat.
 Before leaving, he says that the three young people must have been murdered by a madman who may still be on the island.
 While two scientists have sex, the rest of the men go out to look for the Doctor and find that someone blew up the boat.
 One of the scientists having sex runs to the boat.
 The other one, Nora, wanders alone and is stalked by the murderer, a bearded madman.
 She sees a decomposing body in a rocker, screams and passes out.

 The others come running and find Nora and the body.
 They demand answers from the captain.
 He reveals that the corpse is his sister-in-law and that his brother Saul is still there, living in the caves under the house.
 The madman also destroyed their radio.
 The men decide to go in pairs to find Saul.
 The women, consisting of Nora and her friend Rose, stay inside.
 The captain and his search partner find Saul's cave.